 Notice the emphasis on physical suffering, starting with the crucifixion of Jesus.
 The author of Hebrews tells his readers that they have not yet been disciplined to the point of shedding blood; yet should they not welcome even that, since Jesus was willing to take punishment on our behalf to the point of death itself?

-Indeed, given that Hebrews 12:3 compares the rod of God against Jesus on the cross to the discipline we receive as sons, isn’t a denial of the appropriateness of physical punishment ultimately a tacit denial of penal substitution?
-Yet without penal substitution, there is no gospel to save us.
+Indeed, given that Hebrews 12:3 compares the rod of God against Jesus on the cross to the discipline we receive as sons, isn’t a denial of the appropriateness of physical punishment ultimately a tacit denial of Jesus’ representation of us?
+Yet without that representation, there is no salvation.

 One of the interesting things about Solomon is how many wives he had.
 And one of the interesting things about his wives is that one of them was an Egyptian princess (1 Kings 3:1).
 Since the Egyptians had proverbs of their own, you will sometimes find some parallels in Proverbs to Egyptian wisdom literature.
 (Indeed, you will sometimes find village atheists ineptly claiming that Solomon copied from the Wisdom of Imhotep, as if this disproves inerrancy.)